 Dr. McQueen focuses on studying infrastructure and anesthesia and surgical outcomes in low and middle-income countries.
 Her 25+ years of research and programing has improved access to surgery and safe anesthesia, patient safety and patient outcomes in Subsaharan Africa and Central America.

 The Pearce laboratory seeks to understand the neurophysiological basis of memory suppression under general anesthesia.
 Research focuses primarily on inhibitory neurons and synapses in the hippocampus, a brain region that is essential for the formation of new memories.
-Our current studies utilize genetic manipulations, brain slice electrophysiology, behavioral pharmacology, and large-scale optical imaging of cellular activity in freely exploring mice.
+His laboratory’s current studies utilize genetic manipulations, brain slice electrophysiology, behavioral pharmacology, and large-scale optical imaging of cellular activity in freely exploring mice.